Equipment, whether hired, borrowed or owned by the school or students, must be in a safe condition and suitable for the activity

 When the raft is fully inflated, the perimeter grab lines threaded through the D-rings on the side of the raft should be taut.

 A bow and stern line must be securely attached to the raft.
+All rope must be managed in a manner that it cannot cause entrapment.

 Types and sizes of rafts should be selected based on their suitability for the river section, the water level and the abilities of the participants.